 Using USB flash drives under DOS

 Although lo-tech’s design places the card’s IO port at addresses 2C0-2C8h with a 32KB BIOS at either C800h or D800h, my card’s default IO port is at address 260h instead, configurable via jumpers.
-Getting the card works in DOS simply involves connecting a USB flash drive containing a single FAT16 partition that is 512MB or less in size, and followed by adding these lines to CONFIG.SYS:
+Getting the card to work in DOS simply involves connecting a USB flash drive containing a single FAT16 partition that is 512MB or less in size, and followed by adding these lines to CONFIG.SYS:

 LASTDRIVE=Z DEVICE=C:\CH375\CH375DOS.SYS @260 #07